Malaga's attractions, Malaga's monuments & places of interest

 Alcazaba - Citadel / Castle

-La Alcazaba a fortress built in 1065 the fortifications were built by the Moors, although earlier fortifications by the Phoenicians & Romans were built on the site.
+La Alcazaba a fortress & Palace built in 1065 the fortifications were built by the Moors, although earlier fortifications by the Phoenicians & Romans existed on the site.

 Inside the inner ring of the 2 walls palaces for the Arab rulers were constructed